3D Printing Fashion

-A Scripps Student studying Computational Media who was interested in the interaction of art and technology decided to create a theater performance using AR.
-He used 180 degree cameras to film part of the performance which he then presented through AR.
+A Scripps Student, studying Computational Media, was interested in the interaction of art and technology.
+He created a theater performance using AR.
+He used our 180 degree cameras to film part of the performance which he then presented through AR.

 Merge VR project

-A student decided to create her own application for the Merge Cube to help students learn Spanish.
-Different sides of the cube have different Spanish words that need to be translated in order to complete each level.
+A student created her own application for the Merge Cube to help other students learn Spanish.
+Each side of the cube had different Spanish words that needed to be translated in order to complete each level.

 Chemistry Department VR tour

-Through this project, two HPC students worked in collaboration with the head of the chemistry department in order to create a VR tour of the department's facilities.
-The students used the 360 degree camera available at the lab to film the chemistry lab and other facilities of the department, and then edited the content in order for it to be available through VR.
+Two HPC students collaborated with the head of the chemistry department to create a VR tour of the department's facilities.
+The students used our 360 degree camera to film the lab and other facilities of the department, and then edited the content to make it available through VR.

 In The Know Lab in VR

-Students recreated the In The Know Lab in VR.
-We hope to use some of the things we have in the lab (VR headsets and 360 cameras) to share what we are doing with the rest of the world.
-This application was made by first filming videos of students talking about some of the devices we have inside the lab and then using Unity to develop a 3D environment simulating the lab.
+This project used 360 cameras to create a VR version of the In The Know Lab, in the hopes of sharing our work with the world.
+This application was made by first filming videos of students talking about devices in the lab and then using Unity to develop a 3D simulation of the lab.

-The VRMime project aims to create an immersive experience for audience to experience Corporeal Mime, a form of theatrical art focused on the study of movements.
-The original goal was to record the process of creating a performance piece named the “Still Moving Research” which all students in this class at Pomona need to complete as a term project using the Gear 360 camera.
+The VRMime project aims to create an immersive version of Corporeal Mime, a form of theatrical art focused on the study of movements.
+The goal was to record the creation of a performance piece named the “Still Moving Research,” which all students in the Corporeal Mime class at Pomona need to complete as a term project using the Gear 360 camera.
 However, upon the Professor’s request to “not disturb the creative energy by introducing a camera,” the project was put on hold.